krr39/faq/README.md

 User Story 4: Home page:
+1: http://miniproj2krr29.herokuapp.com/ or if you or any other page, just click on Laravel which is at top left corner of the page
-Click on next to see the next images and read the question and answer present over the slide images.
+2:Click on next to see the next images and read the question and answer present over the slide images.